Backmasking

 Backmasking is a recording technique in which a message is recorded backward onto a track that is meant to be played forward.
 It is a deliberate process, whereas a message found through phonetic reversal may be unintentional.

-Artists have since used backmasking for artistic, comedic and satiric effect, on both analogue and digital recordings.
+Artists have used backmasking for artistic, comedic and satiric effect, on both analogue and digital recordings.
 It has also been used to censor words or phrases for "clean" releases of explicit songs.

 In 1969, rumors of a backmasked message in the Beatles song "Revolution 9" fueled the Paul is dead urban legend.
 Since at least the early 1980s, Christian groups in the United States alleged that backmasking was being used by prominent rock musicians for Satanic purposes, leading to record-burning protests and proposed anti-backmasking legislation by state and federal governments during the 1980s, as part of the Satanic panic movement of the time.

 Many popular musicians were accused of including backmasked messages in their music.
 However, apparent backmasked messages may in fact be examples of pareidolia (the brain's tendency to recognize patterns in meaningless data), coincidental phonetic reversal, or as deliberate responses to the allegations themselves.

 History

 Development

 The backwards playing of records was advised as training for magicians by occultist Aleister Crowley, who suggested in his 1913 book Magick (Book 4) that an adept "train himself to think backwards by external means", one of which was to "listen to phonograph records, reversed".
 In the movie Gold Diggers of 1935, the end of the dancing-pianos musical number, "The Words Are in My Heart," is filmed in reverse motion, with the accompanying instrumental score incidentally being reversed.

 In 1959, a vocal group called The Eligibles released a record called "Car Trouble", which contains two nonsense passages.
-When reversed, they reveal the phrases "And you can get my daughter back by 10:30, you bum!" and (perhaps inevitably) "Now, lookit here, cats, stop running these records backwards!".
+When reversed, they reveal the phrases "And you can get my daughter back by 10:30, you bum!" and (perhaps inevitably) "Now, lookit here, cats, stop running these records backwards!"
 Peaking at #107 on the Billboard magazine charts that summer, "Car Trouble" is believed to be the first hit record to contain backmasking.